 Italian salad dressing: Adding in ½ cup of Italian salad dressing really helps to add a kick of flavor to these chicken sandwiches.

-Brown sugar: Use ½ cup of brown sugar to add a little sweetness and caramelized depth of flavor.
+Brown sugar: Using ½ cup of brown sugar will add a sweet and caramelized depth of flavor.

-Worcestershire sauce: You will need 2 tablespoons of Worcestershire sauce to really make this sauce mixture taste incredible.
+Worcestershire sauce: You need 2 TBSP of Worcestershire sauce to really make this sauce taste incredible.

 Buns: No sandwich is complete without the bread.
-You will need 8 hamburger buns to make sure there’s enough for all of that meaty filling we’re making.
+You will need 8 hamburger buns to make sure there’s plenty for all the meat sandwich filling.

 How to make Crock Pot BBQ Chicken Sandwiches